Syrian refugee returns set to slow as donor support fades

 “Returns continue in fairly large numbers but unless we step up broader efforts, the risk of (reversals) is very real,” he said.

-Overall, Syria's $3.19 billion humanitarian response is 29% funded this year, according to U.N. data, at a time when donors like the United States and others are making major cuts to foreign aid across the board.
+Overall, Syria’s US$3.19 billion (S$4.13 billion) humanitarian response is 29 per cent funded in 2025, according to UN data, at a time when donors like the United States and others are making major cuts to foreign aid across the board.

 The World Health Organization sees a gap emerging as aid money drops off before national systems can take over.

-As of last month, only 58% of hospitals were fully functional and some are suffering power outages, affecting cold-chain storage for vaccines.
+As of November, only 58 per cent of hospitals were fully functional and some are suffering power outages, affecting cold-chain storage for vaccines.

-"Returnees are coming back to areas where medicines, staff and infrastructure are limited – adding pressure to already thin services," Christina Bethke, Acting WHO Representative in Syria, told reporters.
+“Returnees are coming back to areas where medicines, staff and infrastructure are limited – adding pressure to already thin services,” Ms Christina Bethke, acting WHO representative in Syria, told reporters.

 Some aid officials say Syria is one of the first crises to be hit by aid funding cuts because the end of the war means it no longer counts as an emergency, eligible for priority funding.